 Two, national demonstration criminal justice programs should insure meaningful participatory involvement by minorities and other nongovernmental agencies.
-LEAA's national demonstration programs, some of which have been alluded to this morning, and certainly your review of some of these programs reflect a total absence of any minorities or nongovernmental entities involved in that process.
+LEAA's national demonstration programs, some of which have been alluded to this morning, and certainly your review of some of these programs reflect a total absence of any minorities or nongovernmental entities involved in that process group-more of the same.